Morningstar Remote Base Station

 This project was the creation of Fred ZS1FZ, who has most generously made it available to CTARC members.

-The kilowatt HF station with VHF capabilities is located up on a hill at the Morningstar airfield near Durbanville.
+The high power HF station with VHF capabilities is located up on a hill at the Morningstar airfield near Durbanville.
 It can be controlled directly via the internet.right from a club members home computer, using free software, It opens up the world of long distance ham radio communications with efficient dipoles and rotatable Yagi antennas.
 There is even an app for controlling Morningstar via a (Android) smart phone!

 This is another good reason to join the CTARC.
 Contact our Club Secretary for details on how to join up and use the Morningstar remote controlled base station.